asammad48/RestaurantAppVendorView/replit.md

 ## Overview

-This is a full-stack restaurant management application built with React/TypeScript frontend and Express.js backend.
-The system provides comprehensive functionality for managing restaurants, users, analytics, and reporting through an intuitive dashboard interface.
-It's designed to handle multiple restaurants with role-based access control for managers, waiters, and chefs.
+This is a full-stack restaurant and hotel management application built with React/TypeScript frontend and Express.js backend.
+The system provides comprehensive Entity management functionality for both hotels and restaurants, including user management, analytics, and reporting through an intuitive dashboard interface.
+It's designed to handle multiple entities with role-based access control for managers, waiters, and chefs.

+## Recent Changes (August 2025)

+- **Entity System Implementation**: Replaced restaurant-only system with unified Entity management supporting both hotels and restaurants
+- **File Upload Functionality**: Implemented image-only file upload for profile pictures and certificate pictures (Base64 encoding)
+- **Dynamic Page Routing**: Added hotel-management and restaurant-management pages with context-aware titles
+- **Mobile Responsive Design**: Full responsive design implementation for all Entity components

 ## User Preferences